 It’s like jumping off a cliff and assembling a plane FASTER, then strapping on and igniting a set of engine jets while still building the wings.

-It sounds, crazy, right?
+It sounds bizarre, right?
 So, why would anyone apply a blitzscaling strategy to their business?
 Hoffman and Yeh argue that if the prize is big enough and the competition is intense enough, blitzscaling becomes the optimal strategy.

 If Uber can beat out Lyft, Ola, Careem, Didi, Taxify and Yandex – so thoroughly cornering the market that no other company dares even try – then Uber can completely own the personal transportation market.
 This gives them added leverage to establish dominance in other sectors of the transportation market: freight, last-mile delivery, personal mobility, etc.

 Google is another great example.
 When was the last time you heard of a new startup search engine?
 You don’t.
-Google has established such dominance, that you’d have to be crazy to even try to compete.
+Google has established such dominance that you’d have to be extremely brave to even try to compete.